Begin Your Holidays With Christmas in the Mansion House Tour and Boutique

 The Woman’s Club of Erie is a 501c3 philanthropic organization that aims, through its various fund raisers, dinner and speaker series, to improve the lives of women and children in the Erie community.

 The Woman’s Club of Erie began in 1897 and was federated in 1898.
-Since its beginnings, the organization has been a champion to numerous civic causes in the Erie community, i.e., the founding of the Visiting Nurses Association and the Erie Unit of the American Cancer Society in 1945, donating to the Juvenile Diabetes foundation, Shriner’s Hospital, the Second Harvest Food Bank, House of Healing, Erie DAWN, Erie Zoological Society, Inner-City Neighborhood Art House, The Humane Society of NW PA, The Caring Place and Safe Net–a temporary shelter for abused and displaced women and their children–just to name a few.
-The mansion, purchased in 1925 from the estate of the original owners–Davenport and Winifred Galbraith–is currently utilized as a meeting place for members and events.
+Since its beginnings, the organization has been a champion to numerous civic causes in the Erie community, i.e., the founding of the Visiting Nurses Association and the Erie Unit of the American Cancer Society in 1945, donating to the Juvenile Diabetes Foundation, Shriner’s Hospital, the Second Harvest Food Bank, House of Healing, Erie DAWN, Erie Zoological Society, Inner-City Neighborhood Art House, The Humane Society of NW PA, The Caring Place and Safe Net–a temporary shelter for abused and displaced women and their children–just to name a few.
+The mansion, purchased in 1921 from Winifred Galbraith, who was also a Woman’s Club member, is currently utilized as a meeting place for members and events.
 The Club House is also available for rental opportunities.